 All options will be covered in this tutorial below.

-Ansible Inventory File Default Location
+Ansible Hosts File Default Location

 When you install Ansible the default location for inventory is /etc/ansible/hosts